-Sick Day Tips for Grown-Ups
+Sick Day Activities for Adults

 Of course you need to be feeling well enough for any kind of activity!
 Having the right get-well essentials on hand that make you feel better is important.
 Find out why you should stock up to have these items at home when you most need them.

-Dress the Part and Wear Jammies
+Dress the Part for Sick Days

 If you’re feeling down and out, you need to show everyone in the house that your goal is to recover.
 So put away the jeans and pull out the pajamas!
 If the family sees that you’re dressed for bed, it will better convey the message that you need to rest.

 I highly recommend a few pairs of leakproof underpants, of which I review multiple brands in this article.
 Wearing leak-proof underwear is going to save you from having to change your pjs every time you cough or sneeze!

 Make a Sofa Bed

 When I’m at home and sick with my kids, I can’t always relegate myself to the bedroom.
 I need to be in the living space to keep an eye on my little ones.
 Naturally the sofa bed only works if you’re no longer under quarantine or not contagious.

 Set up a bed on the living room sofa with your pillow and blankets.
 This way you can lay down and still watch over the house in a comfy spot.
 Consider having your kids “camp out” in a blanket fort with some picture books and toys on the floor near you.